 There are two additional refund schedules that differ from the General Refund Policy schedule for Title IV funds recipients.
-First-time Title IV funds recipients who withdraw completely from Rutgers are provided with a separate schedule under the Pro-rata Refund policy.
+First-time Title IV funds recipients who withdraw completely from Rutgers are provided with a separate schedule under the Pro-rata Refund Policy.
 Title IV funds recipients who are not first-time attendees are provided a schedule of refunds via the Federal Refund Policy.

-For further information, please contact the financial aid office.
+For further information, please contact the financial aid office at 732/932-7755.